yeckel/D-StarReceive/README.md

 # TODO
 * <del> Decode D-Star header
 * <del> Decode GPS coord?
 * Send same data to serial and BT as IC-705 does (images, text messages)
+* Use SX1278 AFC (automatic frequency correction) to correct XTAL offset and thermal drifft